-Analysis: The property is located within the Agricultural Preserve (AP) district which allows wineries and accessory are permitted upon approval of a conditional use permit.
-As discussed in the above special circumstances finding, the approval of this variance from the 300' setback requirement from the private access road which serves adjoining properties will allow the applicants to minimize the disturbance to the neighborhood and its viewshed, while at the same time allowing the applicant to maintain their existing vineyards and vineyard acreage.
+Analysis: The property is located within the Agricultural Preserve (AP) district, which allows wineries, and accessory are permitted upon approval of a conditional use permit.
+As discussed in the above special circumstances finding, the approval of this variance from the 300' setback requirement from the private access road, which serves adjoining properties, will allow the applicant to minimize the disturbance to their property through reuse of the existing developed area, and not increasing the develop area of the property via removal of vineyards, while at the same time allowing the applicant to mitigate any potential adverse impacts on adjacent properties through providing a 20-foot wide landscape area on the north side of the property to screen and buffer winery activities.
 Authorization of this variance moves a portion of the existing entitlements from one area to another, thus reducing the overall area to be developed.
 The grant of this variance will not confer a special privilege to the applicant, as the Commission has previously granted variances to allow the construction of wineries, including accessory facilities, within roadway setbacks on properties with the same zoning and substantially similar property characteristics.
-Additional, the grant of this variance would not confer a special privilege as the subject parcel contains a unique combination of regulatory constraints and existing structural and use conditions that meet the required findings to grant this variance, namely existing structures within the setbacks and existing vineyards.
+Additionally, the grant of this variance would not confer a special privilege as the subject parcel has already been developed with an existing winery that was not subject to the 300' setback requirement upon construction and during conversion of a small winery exemption to a use permit, and now the applicant wants to replace existing buildings on the property with a new winemaking facility in a previously disturbed area.